-I’ll never forget the time I introduced a couple of my girlfriends to my one of my favorite desserts, an affogato.
+I’ll never forget the time I introduced a couple of my girlfriends to my one of my favorite Italian desserts, an affogato.
 We walked into a little ice cream shop, and I read it on the menu board above the cashier and gasped, “They have affogatos!”
 To which they replied, “an affo-what?”
 Knowing that they both loved coffee, I knew they were in for a treat.
-Read on to find out more about affogatos and its history, or just skip down to the recipe to learn how to make one at home.
+Read on to find out more about affogatos and its history, or just scroll down to the recipe to learn how to make one at home.

 WHAT IS AN AFFOGATO?